The Vendor Security Alliance (VSA) questionnaire was created by a coalition of companies committed to improving Internet security.

 Security ratings can complement and provide assurance of the results reported in security questionnaires because they are externally verifiable, always up-to-date, and provided by an independent organization.

-Read more about why security ratings are important here.
+Read more about why security ratings are important >

-UpGuard is one of the most popular security ratings providers.
-We generate our ratings through proprietary algorithms that take in and analyze trusted commercial and open-source threat feeds, and non-intrusive data collection methods to quantitatively evaluate cyber risk.
+UpGuard is one of the most popular security rating providers.
+We generate our ratings through proprietary algorithms that take in and analyze trusted commercial and open-source security risk feeds, and non-intrusive data collection methods to quantitatively evaluate the security practices of service providers.

-If you are curious about other security rating services, see our guide on SecurityScorecard vs BitSight here.
+If you’re curious about other security rating services, see our guide on SecurityScorecard vs BitSight here.

 Ready to see